awsdocs/aws-serverlessrepo-developer-guide/doc_source/security_iam_resource-based-policy-examples.md

 ## Resource\-Based Policy Examples<a name="access-control-resource-based-examples"></a>

 The following examples show how to grant permissions by using the AWS CLI\.
-For information on how to grant permissions using the AWS Management Console, see [Sharing an Application Through the Console](serverlessrepo-how-to-publish.md#share-application)\.
+For information on how to grant permissions using the AWS Management Console, see [Sharing an Application \(Console\)](serverlessrepo-how-to-publish.md#share-application)\.

 All of the examples in this section use these AWS CLI commands to manage permissions policies associated with AWS Serverless Application Repository applications:
 + [put\-application\-policy](https://docs.aws.amazon.com/cli/latest/reference/serverlessrepo/put-application-policy.html)